-Don't turn on the logic analyzer before you remove the yellow shipping disk from the disk drive.
+Do not turn on the logic analyzer before you remove the yellow shipping disk from the disk drive.

-If you are unfamiliar with how to turn on the HP 1650B/51B logic analyzers, refer to the Getting Started Guide or Appendix B for information on how to remove the yellow shipping disk and turn the instrument on.
+If you are unfamiliar with how to use the HP 1652B/1653B logic analyzers, refer to chapter 1 of the Getting Started with the HP 1652B/1653B Logic Analyzer.